e2tmk/langfy/.junie/guidelines.md

 $content = preg_replace('/\s*\n\s*/', ' ', (string) $content);
 ```

+## Documentation Standards

+### 1. VitePress Documentation
+The project's documentation is built using **VitePress**.
+All documentation files are written in Markdown (`.md`) and are located in the `docs` directory.

+- **Structure**: The sidebar, navigation, and other site-level configurations are managed in `docs/.vitepress/config.mts`.
+- **Content**: Documentation pages are individual Markdown files.
+Use standard Markdown syntax, along with VitePress-specific features like custom containers and components when necessary.
+- **Writing Style**: The tone should be clear, concise, and developer-focused.
+Explain concepts simply and provide practical code examples.
+Use headings, lists, and code blocks to structure the content for readability.
+- **Updating**: When adding new features or changing existing ones, ensure the corresponding documentation is updated.
+This includes API references, command descriptions, and configuration options.

 ## Summary

 When working on the Langfy package, always remember:

 1. **Use Laravel helpers**: `filled()`, `blank()`, `collect()`, `optional()`
 2. **Implement early returns**: Clean, readable code flow